The Challenge

 # Seeds / Pot

-Number of Seeds per Cell or Pot: This is how many seeds to plant per cell, pot, plug tray, or soil block—giving you a buffer in case one doesn’t sprout or comes up weak.
-If more than one germinates, simply thin to the strongest seedling (pinch or snip, don’t pull).
+Number of Seeds per Cell or Pot: This tells you how many seeds to plant per cell, pot, plug tray, or soil block.
+It gives you a little buffer in case one doesn’t sprout or comes up weak.

 Seed Depth